 Image Courtesy: Seoul Broadcasting System

 I’m not exaggerating when I say that I cried for this guy.
 Jung Won did everything to please Pyo Na Ri.
 He picked her up at ungodly hours only to drop her safely at work.
 He fought with his mother to accept Pyo Na Ri.
-Even agreed to live in with her and the guy who she is in love with only to help her make the right choice.
+Even agreed to live in with her along with the guy she is in love with only to help her make the right choice.
 But despite everything, she goes for the rude, impertinent, selfish and boastful Hwa Shin.
 Jung Won even begged Pyo Na Ri to be with him but that heartless woman stomps over his heart to reach her beloved.
 Ugh!!
 I hate Pyo Na Ri the most.